UniOfGreenwich/softwareproject_-team-1/README.md

 - Account creation and deletion by authorised staff
 - Search, sort, and filter functionality for authorised staff
 - Account information is editable only by account-holder
-  - Encrypted and verified by md5sum
+  - Encrypted and verified by md5sum (RDRR, no date)
   - ID comprises the user's first and last name initials, 4 random numbers, and a random character respectively (e.g. jp4661d)
   - Password must be 8 characters in length, contain a number and a symbol
 - Account balance credit and debt issuing